qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 ============================================================
-Kohn-Sham wavefunctions of a the oxygen atom and CO molecule
+Kohn-Sham wavefunctions of the oxygen atom and CO molecule
 ============================================================

 In this section we will look at the Kohn-Sham wavefunctions of the O